What Happens After Your Child is Diagnosed?

 This group of medicines works by targeting a protein in the body, TNF-alpha, that regulates inflammation.
 These are FDA approved medications for juvenile arthritis.

-Refer to certain medicines that help regulate or normalize the immune system.
+The term “immunomodulators” refers to certain medicines that help regulate or normalize the immune system.
 Some are relatively new (JAK inhibitors) while others have been used for decades to treat different autoimmune conditions.
 For most of these medicines, there are only limited case reports about their efficacy for localized scleroderma.

 - Cyclophosphamide (Cytoxan)